Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-3 - When using Virtual Machines Scale Set (VMSS), it is configured following our recommendations for SAP workload using the right mode and correct settings.
+### SAP-3 - When using Virtual Machines Scale Set (VMSS), it is configured following our recommendations for SAP workload using the right mode and correct settings

 **Category: Compute**